bungrijal/multi_currency/README.md

 product.price_in('EUR')
 ```

-Default exchange rate is current date.
+Default exchange rate is rate from _rate_date column.
 If you want to get price with currency exchange rate in other date, just pass a date:

 ```ruby
 product.price_in('EUR', Date.yesterday)